The Achieve Volunteer Tutor Program

 Becoming a Tutor

 No formal teaching experience is necessary to be a tutor.
-Teachers in the school district lead required training workshops for tutors and supervise tutoring sites in the public schools.
+School district staff lead required training workshops for tutors and supervise tutoring sites in the public schools.
 To participate, all volunteers must:

 - Complete an application